RAdm. Richard West, Ret. - (Chair)

 Mr. Jay Carson

 Jay P. Carson is a naval architect and independent management consultant with more than 40 years of progressively responsible positions in challenging business and professional environments.
-Mr. Carson specializes in early stage ship design, requirements definition and deployment, functional engineering, and planning, scheduling and budgeting.
-From 2002 to 2007, Mr. Carson worked at General Dynamics NASSCO, where he held various positions before retiring as Vice President, Engineering.
+Mr. Carson specializes in early stage ship design; requirements definition and deployment; functional engineering; and planning, scheduling, and budgeting.
+From 2002 to 2007 he worked at General Dynamics National Steel and Shipbuilding Company, where he held various technical and management positions before retiring as Vice President, Engineering.
+Mr. Carson earned a BS in naval architecture and marine engineering from Webb Institute and an MBA from Boston University.
+He is a Society of Naval Architects and Marine Engineers (SNAME) Fellow and winner of SNAME’s Vice Admiral E. L. Cochrane Award and William M. Kennedy Award.

 Dr. Roberta Marinelli